House approves bipartisan resolution opposing troop withdrawal from Syria

 ON SYRIA, TRUMP ACCUSES GRAHAM OF WANTING ‘TO STAY IN THE MIDDLE EAST FOR THE NEXT THOUSAND YEARS’

 A companion Senate resolution, introduced Wednesday by Sens.
-Cory Gardner, R-Colo., Bob Menendez, D-N.J., and Todd Young, R-Ind., calls upon the White House to support Syrian Kurdish forces whose communities have been impacted by violence.
+Cory Gardner, R-Colo., Bob Menendez, D-N.J., and Todd Young, R-Ind., called on the White House to support Syrian Kurdish forces whose communities have been hurt by violence.

-The bicameral measures come amid heavy criticism over Trump’s decision and ahead of a planned trip by Vice President Pence to press Turkey for a cease-fire in its attack on Syrian Kurdish fighters.
+The bicameral measures came amid heavy criticism over Trump’s decision and ahead of a planned trip by Vice President Pence to press Turkey for a cease-fire in its attack on Syrian Kurdish fighters.

 CLICK HERE TO GET THE FOX NEWS APP

+Speaking to reporters Wednesday, President Trump defended his decision to remove troops from northern Syria, saying that Turkey’s invasion is “not our problem.”

+Hours later, Schumer, House Speaker Nancy Pelosi, and House Majority Leader Steny Hoyer told reporters outside the White House that they had walked out of a meeting with Trump and accused him of having a “meltdown,” calling Pelosi a “third-rate politician” and having no plan to deal with a potentially resurgent ISIS.

-Fox News’ Chad Pergram and Andrew O’Reilly contributed to this report.
+Fox News’ Chad Pergram, Andrew O’Reilly, and Gregg Re contributed to this report.